Surviving the Unthinkable: Citizen-Soldiers of Grey *Online Only*

 Date of Demobilisation: March 19, 1919

 Oliver enlisted at the end of high school, along with his brother, William Arthur Alexander.
 Oliver saw action in several active zones in France and Belgium, and was wounded at Passchendaele.
 Oliver suffered a machine gun bullet wound and fracture of left elbow, which resulted in permanent limited mobility and weakness in the joint.
-He returned to Owen Sound at the end of the war, married Adda Mae Morrow and raised a family in his hometown.
+He returned to Owen Sound at the end of the war, married Adda Mae Morrow and settled down in his hometown.
 Before the war and after, he worked for the Canadian Post Service, eventually rising to become the postmaster of Hanover.

 Alexander, William Arthur